oCBP

 CAS Number 592551-54-7

-oCBP is known for its high triplet energy, good thermal and morphological stability that ensure efficient energy transfer to the phosphorescent emitter (dopant) and effectively confine excitons within the emissive layer of the device.
-Being electron donating, o-CBP frequently forms exciplexes when mixed with triazine-based or pyridine-based n-type hosts like mSiTrz or CNCzPyDFCN.
+Known for its high triplet energy, good thermal, and morphological stability that ensures efficient energy transfer to the phosphorescent emitter (dopant) and effectively confines excitons within the emissive layer of the device.
+Being electron donating, oCBP frequently forms exciplexes when mixed with triazine-based or pyridine-based n-type hosts like mSiTrz or CNCzPyDFCN.
 PhOLED based on CN–Ir as the blue phosphorescent emitter and oCBP:CNCzPyDFCN as the mixed exciplex host demonstrates a high external quantum efficiency (EQE) of over 29% and a device lifetime of LT50 = 33.9 h at an initial luminescence of 1000 cd m−2 with a low turn-on voltage.

-Also, due to its high triplet energy and large energy gap , oCBP acts as exciton blocking later (EBL) to make it difficult for high-energy blue excitons to transfer into the oCBP layer, effectively confining them within the EML where they can recombine radiatively to produce light.
+Also, due to its high triplet energy and large energy gap, oCBP acts as exciton blocking later (EBL) to make it difficult for high-energy blue excitons to transfer, effectively confining them within the EML where they can recombine radiatively to produce light.

 General Information